acktreptow/hangman/README.md

 # Hangman React / TypeScript Application

-Welcome to my Hangman game!
-This is application was built using React and TypeScript.
+This is hangman application was built using React and TypeScript.
 The game randomly selects a word from a predefined list, and your goal is to guess the word letter by letter.
-Be careful, though – you have a limited number of incorrect guesses before the hangman is complete.
+Be careful, though – you have only get 6 incorrect guesses before the hangman is complete.

 ## Features